cbmusonda/ComputerVision/README.md

 This repository contains a comprehensive evaluation of four state-of-the-art semi-supervised learning (SSL) methods applied to medical image segmentation.
 We benchmarked each method on two widely used medical datasets—LA (Left Atrium MRI) and ACDC (Cardiac MRI)—under challenging 10% and 20% labeled training conditions.

-All experiments were executed inside Google Colab, and each method’s official repository was either cloned or imported following the instructions below.
+All experiments were executed inside Google Colab, and each method’s official repository was cloned.

 ## ⭐Methods Evaluated